sushmarchandran/cloud-tsa/iter8/cloudtsa/docs/usage.md

 <a name="start"></a>
 ## Starting CloudTSA
-Once all the files have been set to user defined configurations, we are ready to start the CloudTSA service with these new configuration files.
-To do so navigate to the correct folder and run:
+To start the CloudTSA service, run the following commands.
 ```
 cd iter8/iter8/cloudtsa/utils
 python3 startandfire.py -d <path/to/your/detectors.json> -m <path/to/your/metrics.json> -t <path/to/your/topology.json> -c <path/to/your/config.json>
 ```
-**The above command** POSTS all the configuration files to the CloudTSA REST Endpoint.
-This means that the CloudTSA service now starts observing the user application and reports to Prometheus in accordance to the posted configuration files.
+**The above command** POSTs all the configuration files to a CloudTSA REST Endpoint.
+This means that the CloudTSA service now starts observing the user application and reports to Prometheus in accordance with the configuration files.

 <a name="grafana"></a>